“What worries you, masters you."

 Powerful phrases don’t get much shorter or more profound than, what worries you, masters you.
 When it is us that is worried about something, we may find it hard to believe this is true, let alone notice what is going on, but when you stand back and watch others, it is so obvious that you wonder how they couldn’t know what they are doing to themselves.

 I see it in business all the time.
 I see it in personal lives and choices too.
 One of my first bosses was scared to death he would get cancer, and he died of cancer, and I wasn’t surprised at all.
 I talked to him briefly a few weeks before he died and he wasn’t surprised either.
-If fact, he was resigned to it.
+In fact, he was resigned to it.

-From a less life threatening point of view, I see people who want change, yet are unwilling to change.
+From a less life-threatening point of view, I see people who want change, yet are unwilling to change.
 I get that concept, but it can never work.
 Jim Rohn said, ‘For things to change, you have to change.
 For things to get better, you have to get better.’
 In business, they want more business, but they don’t want to do the things that will generate that business.
 That’s sort of like saying, I want to go back to the way it was when I was happy and secure, rather than into the unknown future.
-The lack of change is mainly worry.
+The lack of change is mainly worrying.